lukawolf/bioinf-algo/readme.md

 ## Start

-Write the following into command line when you are in the directory containing this package
+Write the following into command line when you are in the directory containing this package and have the installed environment active.

 ~~~
 python menu.py